lordfeck/last.played/README.md

 ```

 Now its up to you how to embed it in your website.
 Some sample JS code has been provided.

+## Installing on Linux
+`make install` should take care of that.
+It will copy and enable the service, as well as creating a blank logfile.
+It assumes you have a user `www-data` who will be granted privileges to run the script.